Professor Ileana Steccolini

 London, E1 7EZ

-Ileana Steccolini is a Professor of Accounting and Finance at Newcastle University London.
+Ileana Steccolini is a Professor of Accounting and Finance, the Director of Research and PhD coordinator at Newcastle University London.
 She is an Adjunct Professor at RMIT, Melbourne and a Fellow, Queen’s Centre for Not-for-profit Research, Queen’s University, Belfast, UK.
-Before joining Newcastle University London Campus she was an Associate Professor of Public Budgeting and Performance Measurement at Bocconi University, Milan, a visiting professor at Nottingham Business School, Università della Svizzera Italiana, Lugano, and at the Universitè de Genève, and a visiting scholar at Edinburgh University, University of Sydney, Macquarie Graduate School of Management.
+Before joining Newcastle University London Campus she was an Associate Professor at Bocconi University, Milan, a visiting professor at Nottingham Business School, Università della Svizzera Italiana, Lugano, the Universitè de Genève and at Fundacao Getulio Vargas, Rio de Janeiro, Brazil, as well as a visiting scholar at Edinburgh University, University of Sydney, Macquarie Graduate School of Management.

 She has published her work in a number of accounting and public administration journals, including Accounting, Auditing and Accountability Journal, Critical Perspectives on Accounting, Financial Accountability and Management, Management Accounting Research, Public Administration, Public Administration Review, Public Management Review, International Review of Administrative Studies.

-Ileana's research develops at the interface among public administration, management and accounting studies and focuses on public sector accounting, performance management and accountability, reform and change processes, and governmental financial resilience.
+Ileana is an interdisciplinary researcher whose research develops at the interface among public administration, management and accounting studies and focuses on:

 - Giacomini D, Sicilia M, Steccolini I. Contextualizing politicians' uses of accounting information: reassurance and ammunition.
 Public Money & Management 2016, 36(7), 483-490.

 - Steccolini I, Jones M, Saliterer I, ed.
 Governmental financial resilience: how local governments face global crises and austerity.
-Emerald, 2017.
+Emerald Publishing Limited, 2017.

 - Sicilia M, Steccolini I. Public budgeting in search for an identity: state of the art and future challenges.
 Public Management Review 2016, (ePub ahead of print).

 - Saliterer I, Sicilia M, Steccolini I. Public budgets and budgeting in Europe: state of the art and future challenges.
 In: Ongaro E; Van Thiel S, ed.
 The Palgrave Handbook of Public Administration and Public Management in Europe.
-London: Palgrave Macmillan UK, 2018.
-In Press.
+London: Palgrave Macmillan UK, 2018, pp.141-163.

 - Liguori M, Rota S, Steccolini I. Studying administrative reforms through textual analysis: the case of Italian central government accounting.
 International Review of Administrative Sciences 2016, (ePub ahead of print).